Master of Legal Studies in Taxation Applicants

 USF offers the only Master of Legal Studies in Taxation in Northern California and the only program in the US scheduled around the US Tax busy season.
-Applications for the Master of Legal Studies in Taxation (MLST) program are accepted for the fall, spring, and summer semesters.
+Applications are accepted for the fall, spring, and summer semesters.

 Please note that the Law School will continue to accept applications after our priority application deadline, space permitting.
 However, early application filing is encouraged in order to receive an application decision in a timely manner.

 The Admissions Committee reviews files in the order they are completed, on a rolling basis.
 Therefore, it is to the applicant's advantage to submit the complete application with supporting materials as early as possible.
 Applicants will be reviewed once all required documents and the application fee have been received.